 Autumn is a time for moving and dividing, cutting down, taking a critical view.

 But I’m not sure Elaine’s division suggestion is much of a solution either.
-Many of us don’t have space for MORE of a plant – unlike her we aren’t bent on laying the Cherbourg peninsula under cultivation.
-I just want what I’ve got, to survive in my current Scottish coastal location where horticultural fleece is as effective as a bride’s veil on a roller coaster.
+Many of us don’t have space for MORE of a plant – frankly I have more of a challenge to contain what I’ve already got.
+I just want to hang onto what I’ve got in a location where horticultural fleece is as effective as a bride’s veil on a roller coaster.